These brownie-like muffins come together with pure baking chocolate, cocoa powder, and chocolate chips for 3x the chocolate goodness!

 - 1 heaping cup (180-200g) semi-sweet or dark chocolate chips (mini size works too!)

 - Preheat oven to 425°F (218°C).
 Spray a 12-count muffin pan with nonstick spray or line with cupcake liners.
-You may need a 2nd pan as this recipe makes up to 14 muffins, though you can always bake in batches using 1 pan.
 Set aside.

 - Coarsely chop the chocolate.
 Place in a medium heat-proof bowl along with the butter.
 Microwave on high in 10 second increments, whisking after each until completely smooth and chocolate has melted.
 Cool for 5 minutes, then whisk in the sugar, eggs, vanilla, and sour cream.
 Set aside.

-- Muffins stay fresh stored at room temperature for a few days– then transfer to the fridge for up to 1 week.
+- Muffins stay fresh stored at room temperature for a few days, or in the refrigerator for up to 1 week.

-- Chocolate: For the 4 ounces of chocolate, make sure to use high quality chocolate, not chocolate chips.
+- Chocolate: For the 4 ounces (113g) of chocolate, make sure to use high-quality chocolate, not chocolate chips.
 (You will use chocolate chips as the last ingredient.)
-I suggest high quality chocolate baking bars sold in the baking aisle such as Baker’s, Ghirardelli, Nestle, or Lindt.
-They’re all typically sold in 4 ounce bars.
+I suggest high-quality chocolate baking bars sold in the baking aisle such as Baker’s, Ghirardelli, Guittard, or Lindt.

 - Cocoa Powder: Use natural cocoa powder, not dutch-process cocoa powder.
-Read about the difference between natural cocoa powder and dutch-process cocoa powder.
+Read about the difference between natural cocoa powder vs. dutch-process cocoa powder.

 - FAQ: Is there really only 1/2 cup of flour required?
 Yes, that’s correct.
-The cocoa powder takes place of some flour.
-These are fudgy brownie-like muffins.
-Here’s our traditional double chocolate muffins recipe.
+The cocoa powder takes the place of some flour.
+These are fudge-brownie-like muffins.
+Here’s my traditional double chocolate muffins recipe, if you want to try those instead.

 - Mini Chocolate Muffins: Fill muffin cups only about halfway.
-A couple teaspoons of batter per cup is plenty.
-Bake for 12-14 minutes at 350°F (177°C) for or until a toothpick inserted into the center comes out clean.
+A couple teaspoons of batter per mini muffin cup is plenty.
+Bake at 350°F (177°C) (for the whole time—no initial high heat) for 12–14 minutes or until a toothpick inserted into the center comes out clean.
 Yields about 30 mini muffins.